dojo/docs/dojox/calendar.rst

 .. image :: calendar/monthColumnView.png

-The month columns view is displaying one column per month.
+The month columns view displays one column per month.

-This view is not in the calendar by default but it can be added, see tests/ExtendedCalendar sample class and advanced configuration for more information.
+This view is not in the calendar by default.
+See tests/ExtendedCalendar sample class and Advanced configuration for more information.

 The main properties of the columns view are:
   * **startDate** * - The date of the first column,
-  * **columnCount** * - The number of column to display,
+  * **columnCount** * - The number of columns to display,
   * **daySize** - The desired size in pixels of one day.

 Properties with an (*) are computed by the calendar widget.

-By default, this is view is using vertical item renderers to show all-day data items and data items longer than one day.
+By default, this view uses vertical item renderers to show all-day data items and data items longer than one day.

-If a day is containing one or several hidden data items (i.e. short data items by default), a decoration is displayed on the grid cell.
+If a day contains one or several hidden data items (i.e. short data items by default), a decoration is displayed on the grid cell.

 .. image :: calendar/monthColumnViewHidden.png